-Mawa Cake is a rich, moist and delicious tea time cake made using Mawa/Khoya, flavoured with cardamom, and saffron and topped with a generous amount of nuts.
-The buttery texture and rich flavour from mawa with a perfect balance of sweetness make this cake an enjoyable treat for people of all age groups.
+Mawa Cake is a rich, moist, and delicious tea-time cake made using Mawa/Khoya, flavoured with cardamom and saffron, and topped with a generous amount of nuts.
+The buttery texture and rich flavour of mawa, with a perfect balance of sweetness, make this cake an enjoyable treat for people of all age groups.

 I am a huge fan of teatime cakes over those cream-laden cakes.
 The satisfaction of eating those flavourful, tea-time cakes with a hot cup of tea in the evenings is absolute bliss.
 How many of you agree with me?

-The first time I tried making a mawa cake was 4 years ago.
-That was the time when I was pretty new to Canada and spotted mawa in a local Indian Grocery Store.
-The moment I saw it, I knew I had to buy it and try some new recipes.
-The same week, a friend of mine visited me after many years and wanted to taste a cake baked by me.
-I made a delicious mawa cake and we all loved it though it was not the most perfect one.
+The first time I tried making a mawa cake was four years ago.
+That was when I was pretty new to Canada and spotted mawa in a local Indian Grocery Store.
+I knew I had to buy it and try some new recipes when I saw it.
+The same week, a friend visited me after many years and wanted to taste a cake I had baked.
+I made a delicious mawa cake, and we all loved it, though it was not perfect.

-Over the years I have made mawa cake many times.
-With and without egg.
+Over the years, I have often made mawa cake with eggs, with and without.
 It has turned out dry, dense, too sweet, and too crumbly.
-I have attempted to make an egg-free version and tried many egg substitutes.
+I have attempted to make an egg-free version with condensed milk and tried many egg substitutes.
 Once, I even tried using homemade mawa.

 I finally got quite good results with the recipe I am sharing here.
-Huge thanks to my husband who always shares his honest feedback with me when I try new recipes.
-This time when I made this mawa cake, my kids went a bit crazy and topped the cake with tons of nuts.
-We loved it but you can always reduce the nuts or even omit them.
+Thanks to my husband, who always shares honest feedback with me when I try new recipes.
+When I made this mawa cake this time, my kids went a bit crazy and topped the cake with tons of nuts.
+We loved it, but you can always reduce or omit the nuts.

-This Mawa Cake uses easily available ingredients.
-Apart from using Khoya, this cake is flavoured with dried rose petals, saffron, nuts and cardamom.
+This Mawa Cake uses readily available ingredients.
+Apart from using Khoya, it is flavoured with dried rose petals, saffron, nuts, and cardamom.
 The aroma that lingers around the kitchen while baking this mawa cake can’t be explained in words.
 Also, the texture and taste are irresistible.
 You need to make this flavour-filled cake to experience it.
-Do give it a try and I am sure you will enjoy every bite of the cake.
+Do give it a try, and I am sure you will enjoy every bite of the cake.

-Mawa is also known as Khoya.
+Mawa is also known as Khoya or Khoa.
 It is nothing but evaporated milk solids.
 Milk is reduced to get those milk solids.
 It is a common ingredient in many Indian Sweets.
 I love making Gulab Jamun using Mawa.

-For this recipe, you can make mawa at home or buy it from a shop.
-It takes a really long time to make mawa at home using the traditional method.
+You can make mawa at home or buy it from a shop for this recipe.
+It takes a long time to make mawa at home using the traditional method.
 I hardly have the time or patience for it.
 So, I opt to use store-bought mawa.
-It is easily available in Indian Stores near my house.
+It is readily available in Indian Stores near my house.
 Mawa is generally found in the freezer section.
 We can thaw and use it when needed.

 If you are unable to buy mawa from a shop, you can also make Instant Mawa using milk powder.
 There are numerous recipes available online.